brwe/visual-search/README.md

             ...
 ```

-Currently the query is just a function score query that ranks images by how many bytes they contain, the closer to the query image the better:
+Currently the query is a bool query that compares the hash fields.
+The more match the better:

 ```
 {